 Syria, was a Gentile region north of Galilee, between Damascus and the Mediterranean Sea.
 The Syrians heard about Him and brought their sick to Him.
 And He healed them!

-The miraculous feeding of the 4000 was in Gentile territory.
+The miraculous feeding of the 4000 was in Gentile territory!
 (The earlier feeding of 5000 was in Jewish territory.)
 Why would Jesus do for the Gentiles the same miraculous blessing he did for the Jews?

-Who was the first missionary Jesus sent out to preach?
+Who was the first missionary that Jesus sent out to preach?

-Not Peter, not John or any of the other apostles.
+Not Peter, not John, nor any of the other apostles.

-Long before Paul was commissioned to the Gentiles, Jesus sent out a Gentile man, who he had healed of demon-possession, to go preach to the Gentiles.
+Long before Paul was commissioned to the Gentiles, Jesus sent out a Gentile man, whom he had healed of demon-possession, to go preach to the Gentiles!